cubing/ksolve-plus-fork/readme.txt

 ...
 End

 The Solved command defines the solved state of your puzzle.
 Of course, you will usually want the puzzle to end up with every piece in its original position and unoriented, but you have the option of solving to a different state.
-You need to define a permutation and orientation for each set in your puzzle.
+You need to define a permutation for each set in your puzzle.
+The orientation vector is not required; if you leave it out, ksolve+ will set all of the missing orientations to 0.

 Permutation vectors and orientation vectors simply describe where every piece in a group is and how they are oriented.
 A permutation vector is a list of the numbers from 1 to n in some order, such as 2 3 1 4 5 6.
 This describes where each piece goes - for instance, the 2 in the first spot means that piece number 1 is in spot 2.
 An orientation vector is a list of n numbers from 0 up to the maximum orientation, such as 0 0 0 1 1 0.
 A piece marked with a 0 is unoriented, and a piece with an orientation of 1, 2, etc. is oriented by that much.
 For example, 3x3x3 edges have two orientations each, so with that type of piece your orientation vector will only have 0s and 1s.